 We try and take a boat cruise where ever we visit in Europe and Budapest was no different.
-That said, our three teens absolutely ranked this as one of their favourite activities.
+That said, our three teens absolutely ranked this as one of their favourite activities in Budapest.

 We chose a cruise that was departing at dusk.
 We were able to view the Chain Bridge, Hungarian Parliament building, and Castle Hill which are all of the Budapest top attractions lit up in all their night-time glory.
 The views were absolutely stunning from our amazing Budapest boat cruise!

 On the outskirts of the city lies the Memento Park.
 Memento Park or Statue Park Budapest contains 42 statues from the Communist era of 1945 through to the fall of Communism in Europe in 1989.